mauriziopaul/intro-to-R/_posts/2016-06-27-Lesson-03-basic-plotting.md

 ### Density Plot

 Based on the plots from our histogram, it looks like we can include too few breaks, or too many breaks.
-One way to get a nicer image is to plot something known as a **density plot**.
-This shows something like a smoothed distribution of the data histogram.[^kernel]
+One way to get a clear image that conveys a similar message is to plot something known as a **density plot**.
+This shows a smoothed distribution of the data histogram.[^kernel]

 [^kernel]: The ```density()``` function uses a kernel density estimate.
-It involves a Fourier transform and smoothed linear approximations.
+It involves a Fourier transform and smoothed linear approximations (not important to know for this lesson).
 It works well for many types of data, but you will sometimes want to compare it with a histogram.
+Sometimes you will want to set the bandwidth manually.

 ```
 > plot(density(dat$longitude))